tarinam2789/web102_prework_Sea-Monster-Crowdfunding/README.md

 - [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding.
 - [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

-## Optional Features

-The following **optional** features are implemented:

-- [x] List anything else that you can get done to improve the app functionality!

-Implemented a menu bar to improve navigation and user experience, making it easier for users to access different sections of the webpage.

 ## Video Walkthrough

 Here's a walkthrough of the implemented features: